SAP-samples/cloud-cap-samples/packages/bookshop/README.md

 a synchronous request to S/4HANA is triggered yielding all possible addresses belonging to this business partner.
 Once an address is selected, its data is replicated into a local database.
-To keep data in sync, an event handler is registered listening to all changes of business partners which updates the local database table.
+To keep data in sync, an event handler is registered which listens to all changes of business partners and updates the local database table.